-The Eco Code is set by the Eco-Warriors and is a set of principles which we strive to live by within out school community.
+The Eco Code is set by the Eco-Warriors and is a set of principles which we strive to live by within our school community.

 What are we up to?

-This year, we launched our brand new Christmas e-card project.
-We worked alongside the school council to bring you a fantastic new approach to a more sustainable Christmas.
-We used photo booths to have our pictures taken and then showed them as a slide show in the classrooms.
-We are extremely proud of our pupils for taking a stand against unnecessary waste at such an indulgent time for many, and we were so pleased to see everyone supporting us in embracing such an exciting project this Christmas.
+For the past three years, we have organised and run the Christmas e-card project, where we have worked alongside the School Council to bring you a fantastic new approach to a more sustainable Christmas.
+We use photo booths to have our pictures taken and then show them as a slide show in the classrooms.
+We are extremely proud of our pupils for taking a stand against unnecessary waste at such an indulgent time for many, and we are so pleased to see everyone supporting us in embracing such an exciting project this Christmas.

-We have also continued to promote 'Walk to school Thursday' in a bid to reduce more of our carbon footprint and become fitter and healthier.
+We also continue to promote 'Walk to school Thursday' in a bid to reduce more of our carbon footprint and become fitter and healthier.

-We have also spent time looking at other ways we can reduce waste around our school and begun looking at what else we can start recycling.
+We have also spent time looking at other ways we could reduce waste around our school and have begun to look at what else we could start recycling.
 Next year we hope to implement much more recycling into the daily life of our school.